SandyRodger/LS170-171/lesson_1.md

 - The major benefit of this approach is the seperation it creates between the different layers of the protocol.
 So each layer needn't know anything about how a protocol at another layer is implemented in order to interact.
 It does its little job, without worrying about what is happening at the other levels.
 - Lower levels do a task for the level above them.
-- Sandy's image: a slice of ham on floor 5 gets thrown down to floor 4, they put it between slices of bread, throw it down to level 3, they wrap it in cling-film, throw it down to floor 2, they put it in a box, throw it down to floor 1, they put it in a car and drive away.
+- Sandy's image: A multi-storey sandwich factory.
+A slice of ham on floor 5 gets thrown down to floor 4, they catch it between slices of bread, throw it down to level 3, they wrap it in cling-film, throw it down to floor 2, they put it in a box, throw it down to floor 1, they put it in a car and drive away.
-- The seperation of layers provides a level of abstraction which allows us to use different protocols at one layer without worryinbg about the other layers.
+- The seperation of layers provides a level of abstraction which allows us to use different protocols at one layer without worrying about the other layers.
   - A good example of this is at the Application layer where many different protocols are used depending on the application and use case.
 ## [The physical network](https://launchschool.com/lessons/4af196b9/assignments/097d7577)
 - Everything described above is conceptual abstractions, but when you drill down there is a physical reality to the internet, which is the subject of this chapter.